Updated on 24.06.2021

-Banks that are nominated to import gold as per extant instructions of RBI, may extend Gold (Metal) Loans to domestic jewellery manufacturers, (who are not exporters of jewellery) for non-export purpose and also to the jewellery manufacturers and exporters.
+Banks that are nominated to import gold as per extant instructions of RBI, may extend Gold (Metal) Loans to domestic jewellery manufacturers, (who are not exporters of jewellery) for non-export purposes and also to the jewellery manufacturers and exporters.
 Gold (Metal) Loans can be sanctioned only to gold jewellers, who are themselves manufacturers of gold jewellery.
 The jewelers who have borrowed under GML scheme cannot sell the gold to any other party to manufacture jewellery.
-The Loans provided by banks for the domestic jewellery manufacturers should not exceed 90 days.
-Banks are required to ensure end-use of gold loans to jewellery manufacturers and adhere to KYC guidelines.
-Further it is necessary to obtain adequate margin and collateral security to the bank finance in view of the volatility of the gold prices all the time.
+The Loans provided by banks for domestic jewellery manufacturers should not exceed 90 days.
+Banks are required to ensure the end-use of gold loans to jewellery manufacturers and adhere to KYC guidelines.
+Further, it is necessary to obtain adequate margin and collateral security to the bank finance in view of the volatility of the gold prices all the time.

-RBI guidelines on lending to jewellers
+Following are the RBI guidelines on lending to jewellers

 - Tax Registration (GST)

 - Rent agreement with last rent receipt OR Sale/ Lease Deed agreement.

 - The certified business account statement, Income Tax, and Sales Tax Assessment Orders, VAT turnover statement (or GST),

 - Orders copy and other related papers if any;

 - The property offered as security will be inspected and related documents are verified.

 - CERSAI & Credit information reports (CIBIL report etc.) of the proprietor/partners will be examined.